 In order to obtain reproducible measurement data, the reaction components must be weighed exactly.
-Despite the utmost care on behalf of the user, remnants adhering to the mixer head and remaining in the mixing cup may lead to uncertainties in the tested foam mass.
+Despite the utmost care on behalf of the user, remnants adhering to the stirrer and remaining in the mixing cup may lead to uncertainties in the tested foam mass.
 The integration of a laboratory balance into the FOAMAT system (Fig. 5) automatically records the mass of each component in the batch documentation.
 Additionally, the loss of weight due to the release of blowing agents and volatile components during foaming process, as well as due to the buoyancy can be recorded continuously.
+The mass of the residue left in the mixing cup can also be measured.
 Another advantage of the balance integration is the determination of the foam density from the mass of the finished foam sample and its final rise height.
+The new software FOAM also provides the calculation of the density curve and the specific volume curve from the rise height curve, the loss of weight curve, the test container geometry, and the mass of the finished foam sample.

-Ambient conditions
+Ambient Conditions

-The ambient data is measured by the meteorological station GFTB 200 (Fig. 7).
-The room temperature, the relative humidity and the air pressure is recorded automatically by the software FOAM.
-All meteorological data is stored with the other test data and displayed with the other measurement parameters.
+The room temperature, the relative humidity, and the air pressure are measured by the meteorological station GFTB (Fig. 7).
+All this meteorological data is stored with the other test data and displayed with the other measurement parameters.